From “Arrival of a Train at La Ciotat”

 What will that mean for online content creation throughout the rest of 2013 and beyond?
 Here are a few of my predictions.
 Continue reading

 With social media as it is, when companies mess up, online sentiment can take a nosedive.
 Just ask the fitness center in San Francisco that failed to pay a freelancer.
 (They now have one seriously disgruntled Yelp page!)
+[Update: Looks like most of the angry reviews have been removed.]

 That’s one of the reasons online sentiment analysis has caught so much attention lately.
 Businesses and individuals need to know the buzz in their industry and whether they’re apart of it, for better or worse.